 Keep the fuse away from the Uni-Rupter Interrupter contacts when installing the fuse into its hinge.
 Touching the contacts will close the circuit, which can cause a flashover and serious injury.
-Always place the dual-purpose front barrier in the Slide In position whenever a fuse is open or is being removed from or installed into its hinge
+Always place the dual-purpose front barrier in the Slide In position whenever a fuse is open or is being removed from or installed into its hinge.

 STEP 6.
-For 25-kV Fault Fiter Electronic Power Fuses: De-energize, test, and properly ground the mounting in accordance with local operating practices, and then install the fuse in its mounting by hand using suitable personal protective equipment (PPE).
+For 25-kV Fault Fiter Electronic Power Fuses: De-energize, test, and properly ground the mounting in accordance with safe operating procedures and rules, and then install the fuse into its mounting by hand using suitable personal protective equipment (PPE).

 Do not close a door on a fuse in the Open position.
-The door will strike the fuse pullring and interfere with door closing.
+The door will strike the fuse pullring, which will interfere with door closing.
 The door may be closed if the fuse is removed from its mounting.